 - Focus on the positive

-Can someone be grateful in a pandemic?
+Can Americans working at home be grateful in a pandemic?
 In a limited sense, yes.
 Try to remember that it is good luck if you can afford a home computer with internet access.

 And, and don’t forget these tips from the U.S. Department of Human Services: tools for navigating COVID-19 stress